Facebook users flock to the social network even as scandals grow

-Facebook said Wednesday it continued to gain users, a bit of good news for the scandal-plagued social network which started the day with a fight with iPhone maker Apple.
+Facebook said Wednesday that it continued to gain users, a bit of good news for the scandal-plagued social network, which started the day with a fight involving iPhone maker Apple.

-Monthly active users -- the number of people who log on to Facebook every month -- rose 9 percent year-over-year to 2.32 billion in the fourth quarter, which ended on Dec.
-31. User growth is crucial for Facebook, which makes it money by selling advertising that's targeted to user interests.
+Monthly active users -- the number of people who log on to Facebook every month -- rose 9 percent year-over-year to 2.32 billion in the fourth quarter, which ended Dec.
+31. User growth is crucial for Facebook, which makes its money by selling advertising targeted to user interests.

-The rise in users comes as the company faced yet another black eye.
-Overnight, Apple blocked a research app the social network was distributing to iPhone users after it was discovered Facebook had sidestepped the review process.
-The Facebook Research app paid users between the ages of 13 to 35 up to $20 per month in exchange for letting Facebook access a user's phone and web activity, including personal messages.
+The rise in users comes as the company deals with yet another black eye.
+Overnight, Apple blocked a research app the social network was distributing to iPhone users, after it was discovered Facebook had sidestepped the review process.
+The Facebook Research app paid users between the ages of 13 to 35 up to $20 per month in exchange for letting Facebook access their phone and web activity, including personal messages.

-The scrape with Apple comes as Facebook, which still posted a 61 percent rise in profits, faces the most serious crisis in its 15-year history.
+Facebook, which still posted a 61 percent rise in profits, is also grappling with the most serious crisis in its 15-year history.
 The leadership of CEO Mark Zuckerberg and COO Sheryl Sandberg has been called into question, particularly after The New York Times reported the executives ignored warnings and deflected blame as scandals mounted.
-The company has also earned criticism for reportedly giving other tech companies greater access to user data than was previously disclosed.
+The social network has also faced criticism for reportedly giving other tech companies greater access to user data than was previously disclosed.
 And Facebook's image wasn't helped by a software bug that exposed the photos of up to 6.8 million people to third-party app developers.

-The problems, along with growing concerns about how Facebook profits from the user data it collects, prompted calls for users to delete their Facebook accounts.
-The movement was so widespread that the hashtag #DeleteFacebook trended on Twitter in March for a period.
+The problems, along with growing concerns about how Facebook profits from the user data it collects, prompted calls for people to delete their Facebook accounts.
+The movement was so widespread that the hashtag #DeleteFacebook trended on Twitter for a period in March.

-On Wednesday, Facebook reported that its revenue grew by 30 percent to $16.9 billion in the fourth quarter, beating the $16.3 billion that analysts surveyed by Thomson Reuters expected.
+On Wednesday, Facebook reported that its revenue grew by 30 percent, to $16.9 billion, in the fourth quarter, beating the $16.3 billion expected by analysts who were surveyed by Thomson Reuters.

 Facebook shares jumped nearly 8 percent in after-hours trading to $162.42.